UAlbertaALTLab/morphodict/docs/dictionary-data.md

   - The `senses` field, a required array of `{definition: string, sources: string[]}` objects, contains the definitions for the entry.

+    If we were starting from scratch we might call the `definition` field a `displayDefinition`, but we already have some data, and often it is the only one definition field provided.

-    The sense must currently be a single unformatted string.
+    The definition must currently be a single unformatted string.
 We are aware that people would like to specify things such as source-language text to be shown in the current orthography, cross-references, notes, examples, and so on.

     The `sources` are typically short abbreviations for the name of a